 We preheated our convection oven to 250 degrees Fahrenheit, lined our favorite baking sheet with parchment paper, and placed the coated pieces of kale in a single layer upon the paper.
 The first attempt, we were not sure how long, so I set the timer for 20 minutes and watched them like a hawk – since oven temps can vary, I suggest you do the same.
 After 20 minutes, they were done and had baked into crispy chips.
 In a standard oven, we recommend starting with your oven around 250 degrees and baking for 15-30 minutes watching closely.

-You might be wondering why Notcho Nocheez?
-Well, we like the flavor, but we also felt the oil free and clean ingredients would lend themselves well for this recipe.
+You might be wondering why Notcho Nocheez.
+Well, we like the flavor, but we also felt the oil-free and clean ingredients would lend themselves well to this recipe.
 The texture of the Notcho Nocheez was thick enough to coat the chips and cling to the kale pieces.
 This spread is so versatile that we just knew we had to try it.